kwilinsi/tlmerge/docs/raw_processing.md

+> [~WARNING]
-> **Warning:** This document includes images with an un-interpolated bayer
+> This document includes images with an un-interpolated bayer pattern, which can
-> pattern, which can cause rapid flickering when rendered based on the zoom
+> cause rapid flickering when rendered based on the zoom level and
-> level and interpolation.
+> interpolation.
 Zooming in or out may help fix this.

-# Processing a Raw Image
+# Processing a Raw Photo

-tlmerge is designed for photographers who are familiar with how raw images work.
+tlmerge is designed for photographers who are familiar with how raw photos work.

 Often, people think of "shooting in raw" as an alternative to `.jpg` images that preserves more detail, especially in the highlights and shadows.
 As opposed to